 Round the fire

 I’m reading Trail of Lightning as part of the Wyrd and Wonder Read-along.
-See what my fellow readers had to say this week:
+See what my fellow readers had to say:

 Read-along Discussion Schedule

 - SUNDAY 5th: Beginning through the end of Chapter Eight